 ‘What does the Lord require of you, but to do justice, to love kindness and to walk humbly with your God?’
 (Micah 6.8)

-We want to be a church that embraces Micah’s vision, giving equal priority to three core relationships:
+At St Pancras we want to be a church that embraces the vision of Micah 6.8, giving equal priority to three core relationships:

 - Our relationship with God

 - Our relationship with each other in the church